 We live in a fast-paced world with the convenience of ready-made, processed meals.
 However, with that convenience, can come a hefty price – our health.
 Meal choices are not only determined by hunger, they can be influenced heavily with a small dose of awareness.
 Some people are hesitant to step in to the kitchen because they were never taught the art of healthy cooking.
 We agree, it can be intimidating starting out, and this blog is intended to take away a little of the fear of the unknown.
-Through this series, we intend to help educate you on easy ways to incorporate natural foods into your diet.
+Through The Naturopathic Kitchen series, we intend to help educate you on easy ways to incorporate natural foods into your diet.
 Each week we will highlight a food or herb and its related health benefits.
 In addition, stay tuned for helpful hints and a tasty recipe for you test out.
 Today, let’s take a closer look at a popular herb used around the world – cilantro.

 Whether it’s in a fresh salsa, Thai food or an Indian curry, chances are you have probably had cilantro and weren’t even aware of it.
 If you were to try it on its own; well, that is a different story.
 Cilantro is a robust herb with a bittersweet citrusy flavor.
 Not only does it offer flavor to a wide variety of dishes, it is also known for its high antioxidant properties and high mineral content.

 Where does cilantro come from?
 Where can I find it?

 Cilantro originated in the Mediterranean and Western Asian regions, though “Chinese parsley” can be found around the world in many windowsill herb gardens.
 The plant is formally known as coriandrum sativum.
 The leafy greens are referred to as cilantro and the seeds are called coriander, each offering a wealth of health benefits and different flavors.

 Cilantro is a powerful antioxidant and a great source of vitamins and fiber.
 It contains a flavonoid called quercetin that has demonstrated antioxidant properties.